ahbeng/interrobeng.com/source/_posts/2014-01-19-nus-matriculation-number-check-digit-algorithm.markdown

 ### Notes

 The weights for A-prefixed matriculation numbers are all 1, i.e. the weighted sum is simply equal to the sum of the digits themselves, so their specific algorithm could be simplified further.
-However, it is formulated like this to unify the algorithms for both current prefixes, as well as possibly accommodate future prefixes.
+However, it is formulated like this to unify the algorithms for both current prefixes, as well as possibly accommodate future prefixes with different weights.

 If this scheme and blog post are somehow still surviving in the far future, you would have to use all 7 digits instead of the last 6, when there have been over 1 million NUS undergraduates since 2010.